- Specific questions and tips to help determine costs

 - Costs must be given consistent treatment through the application of generally accepted accounting principles; and

-- Costs must conform to any limitations or exclusions set forth by A-21 principles or those of the sponsor.
+- Costs must conform to any limitations or exclusions set forth by 2 CFR §200 (formerly A-21) principles or those of the sponsor.

 Sponsors frequently set limits on costs per year or project period.
 In those cases, the scope of the project should be consistent with the costs available under the program.
 In the absence of cost limitations, costs should be consistent with the scope of the project, which in turn should be consistent with the objectives of the sponsor or program.